paveltimofeev/screens.io/tasklist.md

 - Use Master term instead of Reference?
 - **------------ CLOSED BETA MILESTONE ------------**

+- [Feature+] Stubs for images (see. backend/app_logic/engine_scripts/puppet/interceptImages.js)
+- Frontend: Allow to choose Viewports for Scenario at Viewports Tab
+- Frontend: Second change of Account Name (and other fields) fails without page reload
+- Frontend: Show Failed/All in Jobs and Recent Runs grids
+- Autostop or ManualStop for stuck jobs
 - Frontend: Add custom vewports
 - [Bad User Scenario] Enabling of 'Check all matching selectors' could lead to many results (every result for each element found by css-selector).
 It can confuse end user.
 Probably better to disable this option.
 - [Bad User Scenario] Run scenario that run other scenarios will produce infinite loop of runs.
 Should to protect myself from such behaviour.